 We have done a LOT with figurative language in 5th grade this year.
 The students are making poetry books which you can read about here.
-We’ve also done a few worksheets (from the awesome Rachel Lynette!) and created some posters!
+We’ve also created some posters!
 But this idea I’m sharing today might just be my very favorite – figurative language foldable!

 Now that we’ve got this done we have asked the students to refer back to again and again!
 It is a very basic format that I’m sure many have used over and over, but it’s effective!
 So here we go…

 - Title – Figurative Language by Student’s Name

 - idiom – a phrase or expression that means something different from what the word actually says – “over his head” “hang in there”